tml/cadmus/src/Chapter-1/Part II: Printing.md

 System.out.print("world");
 ```

-Now, what if we wanted to put the "world" on a new line?
+Now, what if we were to put the "world" on a new line?
 Well we would simply write the following code instead:

 ```java
 System.out.println("Hello");